 When companies need to test new medical devices, drugs or biologics, clinical research coordinators work directly with human subjects — the people who take part in clinical trials.

-In the next decade, jobs for clinical research coordinators are projected to grow 5% nationally, and at least 17% in Washington.
-Across the Puget Sound area, these jobs are part of clinical-research teams at most major hospitals and research universities — Evergreen, Swedish, Overlake, Virginia Mason and more.
+Jobs for clinical research coordinators and other natural sciences managers are projected to grow 6% nationally through 2031, and at least 20% in Washington through 2030, according to O*NET.
+Across the Puget Sound area, these jobs are part of clinical-research teams at most major hospitals and research universities — including Evergreen, Swedish, Overlake, Virginia Mason, Seattle Children's and the University of Washington.

-“They need to find better, cheaper ways to treat conditions,” Hammond said.
+“They need to find better, cheaper ways to treat conditions,” Hammond says.
 “And that’s sometimes what clinical research is about.”

 Interested in starting or advancing your career in biotech?
 These UW certificates and degrees can help.